AnneCh/Flashloan_Arbitrage/UPDATED_VERSION/README.md

 1. Mandatory functions to conform with Aave's receiver base contract and to call the Lending Pool to get a flashloan :

-executeOperation() / flashloan()
+- executeOperation() is an external and override function returning a `boolean` confirming or not that the transaction has gone through (and that the flashloan has correctly been executed)

+- \_flashloan() is an internal function that takes in the assets(tokens) and their amounts and calls the .flashloan() function from the LENDING_POOL

+2. flashloanOwner() is the function that will be called by this contract; it's the intermediary function between userFlashloan() and \_flashloan.
+It takes in the params that the user enters and calls \_flashloan()

-2. withdraw() external, called by the user when they want their gains withdrawn to their metamask
+3. withdraw() external, called by the user when they want their gains withdrawn to their metamask wallet

-3. userFlashloan() external = the function that the user will trigger to ask our contract to call the flashloan() on the Lending Pool
+4) userFlashloan() external = the function that the user will trigger to ask our contract to call the flashloan() on the Lending Pool

+### Modifiers

+1. onlyOwner() makes sure the person performing the transaction is the owner of the present contract